-Heather Roppolo-Guidone is a Women's Health Educator with a dedicated focus on reproductive gynepathologies - specifically endometriosis and pelvic pain - who has served the clinical and consumer health industries for more than 20 years in various capacities.
-Having been called “one of the loudest voices in endometriosis”, Heather is most known for her work in the global disease community.
-As the CEC’s Surgical Program Director, she is responsible for disease education and management of the Center's advanced Laparoscopic Surgical Excision (LAPEX) program.
+Heather Guidone is a women's health educator and clinical writer with a dedicated focus on reproductive gynepathologies - specifically endometriosis and pelvic pain - who has served the clinical and consumer health industries for nearly 25 years in various capacities.
+Having been called “one of the loudest voices in endometriosis,” she is most known for her passionate, extensive work throughout the global disease community.

-"My issue was not getting diagnosed - I was diagnosed by laparotomy after 'only' about 5 yrs of symptoms.
-This was in the days of no Internet, support groups were few and far between - literally, at maybe a couple points across the entire country, and any correspondence we did have was via phone and postal mail.
-I was, at the time, also making a transition from investment banking to full time women's health, where I had been involved only part-time up to that point through freelance consulting and writing.
-We all worked in a vacuum as far as endometriosis was concerned, and the lack of access to information - and authoritative education - was staggering.
-Still, my biggest problem was not diagnosis, but treatment of my disease...and the way in which I was dismissed by healthcare providers.
-Here I was with a huge surgical transverse scar across my pelvis, pain that remained a steady 12 on a scale of 1-10, and no one could give me any answers.
+"My issue was not getting diagnosed.
+I was diagnosed by laparotomy in the late 1980s after 'only' about 5-6 yrs of symptoms.
+This was in the days of no Internet, support groups were few and far between - literally, we had old-fashioned pen pals through an Association at maybe a couple points across the entire country!
+I was, at the time, also making a transition from corporate to women's health, where I had been involved part-time up to that point through freelance consulting and writing.
+We all worked in a silo as far as endometriosis was concerned, and the lack of access to information - and authoritative education - was staggering.
+Still, my biggest problem was not diagnosis, but treatment of my disease...and the way in which I was dismissed by the 'best' healthcare providers in the country.
+Here I was with a huge surgical scar from hip to hip across my pelvis that proved something was wrong and I wasn't making it up, pain that remained a steady 12 on a scale of 1-10, and no one could give me any answers.
+Why??
 Nor did they seem to care.
 I remember in my early twenties sitting across the desk from a doctor - then largely regarded as "the" preeminent fertility specialist in the United States at the time - who told me callously, at the cost of $650 an hour, to have a hysterectomy immediately and that I would never have a chance at children," she said.
 "I missed my best friend's wedding.
 I spent much of my own honeymoon in a foreign country curled up in a hotel bed.
-I missed a lot of work.
+I missed work - thank God for my understanding boss.
 The nurses at the university medical center came to know me by first name, yet I missed social engagements in 'real life' all the time...I missed a lot of my life.
-These are things this disease steals from you which you can never get back.
-Yet, my story is not unique or the worst, and similar ones are still being told by countless others all these years later...that needs to change - now."
+What my partner put up with during those years is a travesty - no one signs on for that, but he stuck through it all.
+These are things this disease steals from you - and those you love, and who love you - which you can never get back.
+EVER.
+Yet, my story is not unique and is far from the worst, and similar ones are still being told by countless others all these years later...that needs to change - NOW."

 Professional Activities & Board Appointments

-As a Women’s Health Educator, she holds various clinical and professional Certifications, ranging from PeriOperative Standards & Recommended Practices and Operating Room Protocols, Wellness Coaching, Health Education, Minimally Invasive Surgery Protocols to Med-Surg, Anatomy & Physiology, Healthcare Journalism, Medical Writing, Healthcare Management and more from such respected institutions as Rutgers University School of Adult Continuing Education, Sacramento State College of Continuing Education and Columbia University School of Professional Continuing Education.
-She routinely maintains extensive continuing education on endometriosis and women's reproductive health, routinely earning credit hours through AAGL, ASRM, AORN, ARHP and other certified CE providers.
-She is also a nationally Certified Wellness Coach (CWC), trained in application of the Transtheoretical Model to Health Education.
-A frequently invited lecturer to advocacy groups, professionals and students across North America, she has contributed substantial content to many prominent books and publications on health and advanced gynecology.
-Heather has also been under contract with the country's leading biomedical communications firm for many years as a lead Clinical Education Medical Writer & Consultant on a myriad of professional Medical Education healthcare modules (CME).
+As a Women’s Health Educator, she holds various clinical and professional Certifications, ranging from PeriOperative Standards & Recommended Practices and Operating Room Protocols, Health Education, Minimally Invasive Surgery Protocols to Med-Surg, Anatomy & Physiology, Healthcare Journalism, Medical Writing, Healthcare Management and more from such respected institutions as Rutgers University School of Adult Continuing Education, Sacramento State College of Continuing Education and Columbia University School of Professional Continuing Education.
+She routinely maintains extensive continuing education on endometriosis and women's reproductive health, earning credit hours through AAGL, ASRM, AORN, ARHP and other certified CE providers.
+She is also a nationally Certified Wellness Coach (CWC) trained in application of the Transtheoretical Model to Health Education.
+A frequently invited writer and speaker to advocacy groups, healthcare and corporate professionals, and students across North America, she has also contributed substantial content and lectures to many events, prominent books, and publications on health and advanced gynecology.

 Heather continues to serve a cross-organizational initiative for the global establishment of multiple ‘Centers of Excellence’ for the research and surgical treatment of endometriosis, and has a committed interest in early intervention among the adolescent pelvic pain population.
-To that end, she continues to teach students about endometriosis ranging from 7th grade to university level.
-She also routinely presents at association, corporate, community and other health-related symposia including Deloitte & Touche's award-winning corporate wellness initiative.
-She was also responsible for the planning and execution of Padma Lakshmi's First Annual School Nursing Endometriosis Education Conference - the first event of its kind to be held in the United States - in late 2011.
-She also chaired the Foundation’s annual scientific conference in 2011; an event she has contributed to the planning and execution of - and participated in - every year since its inception.
-She recently taught "Endometriosis: Diagnosis & Management" to Nursing I students in order to better equip them to care for their own community-based patients; the school's first endometriosis training series of its kind.
+To that end, she continues to teach about endometriosis to students from 7th grade to university level and routinely presents lectures at associations, corporate, community and other health-related symposia including Deloitte & Touche's award-winning corporate wellness initiative and OmniGuide Surgical's National Sales Meeting.
+She was also responsible for the planning and execution of Padma Lakshmi's First Annual School Nursing Endometriosis Education Conference - the first event of its kind to ever be held in the United States - in late 2011.
+She also chaired the Foundation’s annual scientific conference in 2011; an event she has contributed to the planning and execution of - and participated in - each year since its inception in 2009.

-A strong advocate for legislative and insurance industry improvement in endometriosis, she continues to promote testimony at state and federal levels, including data concerning dioxin exposure as related to endometriosis, read before the California State Legislature at the invitation of the general Assembly in support of AB2820 (a consequential bill calling for the independent investigation of toxins in feminine hygiene products).
+A strong advocate for legislative and insurance industry reform in endometriosis in order to minimize the ubiquitous barriers to care that exist in endometriosis and chronic pelvic pain, she continues to promote testimony at state and federal levels, including data concerning dioxin exposure as related to endometriosis, read before the California State Legislature at the invitation of the general Assembly in support of AB2820 (a consequential bill calling for the independent investigation of toxins in feminine hygiene products).
 She also co-authored the text contained in various endometriosis legislative Awareness Resolutions passed by local and national lawmakers, including House Concurrent Resolution No. 291, a groundbreaking National endometriosis awareness Resolution.
 The Resolution was unanimously passed by the 107th Congress of the United States, and is the first and only such formal Legislation ever to pass in the United States concerning endometriosis to date.
 Since that time, the states of New York, Utah, New Mexico, Colorado, Florida, Michigan, California, Wyoming, Pennsylvania and others have also passed one or more subsequent statewide Awareness Resolutions.

 Heather has been included in "Who’s Who among American Women" and is a former member of OBGYN.net's Women & Patients Advisory Board, as well as the previous editor of EndoZONE and Endometriosis Pavilion sites.
-She has served as a thirteen-term judge by invitation for the National Health Information Resource Centers celebrated "World Wide Web Health Awards" Program.
-In March 2012, she was chosen by the Office on Women's Health in the U.S. Department of Health & Human Services as their featured “Spotlight on Women’s Health”.
+She has served as a fifteen-term judge by invitation for the National Health Information Resource Centers celebrated "World Wide Web Health Awards" Program.
+In March 2012, she was chosen by the Office on Women's Health in the U.S. Department of Health & Human Services as their featured “Spotlight on Women’s Health.”
 She is also the proud 2012 Winner of the National Women’s Health Foundation’s “Passion for Pelvic Health” Award, calling the honor “an acknowledgement of all women and girls with endometriosis who struggle to be heard every day”.
-Upon accepting the award, she told the sold-out audience "...despite 176MM women and girls suffering in silence from this insidious disease, endometriosis remains largely regarded and treated like the proverbial neglected stepchild of gynecology across the medical community.
+Upon accepting the award in the honor of those with the disease, she told the sold-out audience "...despite 176MM women and girls suffering in silence from this insidious disease, endometriosis remains largely regarded and treated like the proverbial neglected stepchild of gynecology across the medical community.
 The time to realize the unfathomable impact of this disease across our global society on a personal and financial level is NOW."
-See here for more information on this exciting event.

 Outlook for the Future

 Having spent more than two decades in the industry, Heather’s tireless passion for women’s health and well-being continues, driving her efforts across the patient support, advocacy, surgical and scientific agendas as related to women’s healthcare needs both behind the scenes and out front.
-From writing substantive educational content to coordinating research studies to lobbying insurance companies for proper coverage of disease treatment, she continues her endeavors to meet the domestic and international demands of the women's reproductive health community across the global sector, collaborating with and contributing to like-minded initiatives in order to promote advances in the “art and science” of the disease.
-She eagerly waits for the day when a universal cure for endometriosis is discovered, but until then, she considers it “an absolute honor and privilege” to serve those in the global endometriosis community.
-Her goal is to help improve the quality of life for those affected by endometriosis by increasing access to quality excision surgery, promoting disease education, facilitating research, elevating endometriosis as a public priority, and bridging the gap between science and shareholders.
+From writing substantive educational content to educating healthcare providers and the public, to coordinating research studies to lobbying insurance companies for proper coverage of disease treatment, she continues her endeavors to meet the domestic and international demands of the women's reproductive health community across the global sector, collaborating with and contributing to like-minded initiatives in order to promote advances in the “art and science” of the disease.
+She awaits the day when endometriosis is a household word, quickly diagnosed and readily, effectively treated so that it does not continue to debilitate yet another generation of women and girls.

-Heather divides her time between an office in New York, the CEC's home base in Atlanta, and wherever the disease calls her to be present.
-Alongside compassionate pioneers Dr. Albee, Dr. Sinervo, Wendy Winer, RN, CNOR, BSN, RNFA and her entire CEC team, with whom she is blessed to work every day, she maintains her dedicated commitment to serving the needs of all those around the world who may be affected by endometriosis and those who care for them, and invites contact from anyone wishing to learn more about the CEC and endometriosis via email at Heather@centerforendo.com or by calling the Center toll-free at 866-733-5540 (outside the United States, +770-913-0001) – or join the CEC on our social media platforms at Pinterest (http://pinterest.com/ctrforendocare), Twitter @CtrForEndoCare and Facebook at http://www.facebook.com/centerforendometriosiscare.
+When she is not in the CEC's offices and operating room at the Center's home in Atlanta, GA, Heather divides her time between the south- and notheast regions - and wherever the disease calls her to be present.
+She feels privileged and blessed to work alongside the world's most compassionate pioneers, Dr. Albee and Dr. Sinervo, along with the CEC's entire team.
+Heather maintains her dedicated commitment to serving the needs of all those around the world who may be affected by endometriosis and those who care for them, and invites contact from anyone wishing to learn more about the CEC and endometriosis via email at Heather@centerforendo.com or by calling the Center toll-free at 866-733-5540 (outside the United States, +770-913-0001) – or join the CEC on our social media platforms at Pinterest (http://pinterest.com/ctrforendocare), Twitter @CtrForEndoCare and Facebook at http://www.facebook.com/centerforendometriosiscare.